code-423n4/2023-10-badger/README.md

 All other contracts in the repo.

 Especially:
-- CrLens (see Known Issues)
+- CRLens.sol
+- EBTCDeployer.sol
+- FeeRecipient.sol
+- Migrations.sol
+- MultiCdpGetter.sol
+- LiquidationSequencer.sol
-- Test Files
+- SyncedLiquidationSequencer.sol
 - /Proxy
 - /TestContracts
 - Echidna and Foundry Files
 - Tellor related Files, Tellor will not be used